micha1805/chainlinkHackathonProject/README.md

 Then launch the app :
 `npm start`

-It should run on localhost:3000
+It should run on `localhost:3000`

 If you have some troubles, try the following, to fetch to the front-end folder the information from the backend :
 `brownie run scripts/update_front_end.py`

-The front-end is not complete, for now it's only possible to enter the contract (and fund it at the same time) and to submit a request.
+The front-end is not complete, for now it's only possible to enter the contract (and fund it at the same time) and submit a request.

 #### Enter the contract